Biostatistics; Epidemiology; Models, Statistical; Prognosis; Public Health; Regression Analysis; Risk Assessment

 My primary interest is in statistical modeling in etiologic and predictive research.
 A focus of my methodological research is objective and reproducible variable selection.
-Obtaining and communicating easily comprehensible effect size measures to support patients’ decisions on treatment or to support public health recommendations is another research focus of mine.
-In a former project, I explored weighted estimation in Cox regression as a means to deal with non-proportional hazards, i.e. time-dependent effects, a condition frequently occurring in medical data.
+Obtaining and communicating easily comprehensible effect size measures to support individuals’ treatment decisions or to support public health recommendations is another research focus.
+In a former project, I explored weighted estimation in Cox regression as a means to deal with non-proportional hazards (time-dependent effects), a condition frequently occurring in medical data.

 Techniques, methods & infrastructure

 For routine application of all new methodological developments software implementations in standard statistical software are made publicly available at http://www.meduniwien.ac.at/user/daniela.dunkler/software.html and http://cemsiis.meduniwien.ac.at/kb/wf/software/statistische-software/.

 Two risk prediction models for incidence or progression of chronic kidney disease are also publicly available at http://www.meduniwien.ac.at/nephrogene/data/riskcalc/renal_v4/renal.html.
 Our updated Framingham 2008 risk prediction tool for cardiovascular diseases within the next 5 years can be found at https://cvdrisk.shinyapps.io/english/.